Computer Chess (film)

 Computer Chess is a 2013 independent comedy-drama film written and directed by Andrew Bujalski.
 The film premiered at the 2013 Sundance Film Festival, where it won the Alfred P. Sloan Feature Film Prize, and subsequently screened at such festivals as South by Southwest and the Maryland Film Festival.

-It is Bujalski's second black-and-white film, and was shot with analog videocameras.
-It is more improvisatory than his previous films, with only an eight-page treatment for a script.
+It is Bujalski's second black-and-white film, and was shot with analog video cameras.
+It is more improvisational than his previous films, with only an eight-page treatment for a script.
 Bujalski also cast nonprofessional actors who were knowledgeable in computer technology.

 Plot summary

-In 1980, an annual gathering of teams of idiosyncratic nerds compete in a nondescript California hotel to see which of their computer programs can best the others at computer chess.
+In 1980, an annual gathering of teams of idiosyncratic nerds compete in an undistinguished California hotel to see which of their computer programs can best the others at computer chess.
 A grandmaster (Gerald Peary) presides as master of ceremonies with a videographer and microphone in tow.
 Clunky, primitive personal computers are carted from room to room.
 Bad haircuts, dorky shirts, "birth control glasses", and other social impedimenta are ubiquitous.
 Bull sessions on the dystopian possibilities of artificial intelligence are pursued.
 The Pentagon's interest in the goings-on is intimated.
-The only female geek (Robin Schwartz) in attendance is repeatedly hailed and “welcomed” by the MC.
+The only female geek (Robin Schwartz) in attendance is repeatedly hailed and "welcomed" by the MC.